opencasestudies/ocs-bp-school-shooting-dashboard/README.md

 # OCS-bp-school-shooting-dashboard

-This repository contains the code and data and image files for the [Open Case Studies](https://opencasestudies.github.io/) School Shooting Dashboard.
+This repository contains the code and data and image files for the [Open Case Studies](https://www.opencasestudies.org/) School Shooting Dashboard.

 The dashboard can be found at [https://carriewright11.shinyapps.io/ocs-bp-school-shootings-dashboard/](https://carriewright11.shinyapps.io/ocs-bp-school-shootings-dashboard/).

-For information on how this dashboard was created please see [this case study](https://opencasestudies.github.io/ocs-bp-school-shootings-dashboard/).
+For information on how this dashboard was created please see [this case study](https://www.opencasestudies.org/ocs-bp-school-shootings-dashboard/).
 The repository for this case study is located [here](https://github.com/opencasestudies/ocs-bp-school-shootings-dashboard).

+This dashboard was created for a case study for the Bloomberg American Health Initiative: https://americanhealth.jhu.edu/open-case-studies.

 ### Disclaimer